How to Identify a Hummingbird Clearwing Moth

 To make matters more confusing, this is a day-flying moth, active at the same time and near the same flowers as a hummingbird.
 They are one of only three creatures that have the ability to hover when they fly (the other two being hummingbirds themselves and some species of bats).
-As insects, these moths are much shorter-lived than hummingbirds (a few weeks in general) and instead of hatching from eggs, they grow from caterpillars and pupate in a cocoon.
+As insects, these clearwing moths are much shorter-lived than hummingbirds (a few weeks in general).
+Instead of hatching from eggs, they grow from caterpillars and pupate in a cocoon.

-You can attract these lovely little creatures to your own yard much as you would butterflies and hummingbirds.
-They seem to be especially fond of Coral Honeysuckle (Lonicera sempervirens) and Bee Balm (Monarda) for nectaring.
+You can attract hummingbird clearwing moths to your yard much as you would attract butterflies and hummingbirds.
+They seem to be especially fond of coral honeysuckle (Lonicera sempervirens) and bee balm (Monarda) for nectar.
 Caterpillars host on honeysuckle (Lonicera), viburnum, hawthorn, snowberry, cherry, and plum.
 Look for these moths during daylight hours and occasionally in the evenings.
 They can be found throughout the entire eastern U.S. in the summer.

 Fun Fact: A hummingbird clearwing moth is said to have been the inspiration for the song “Bee of the Bird of the Moth” by They Might Be Giants.
 Lyrics include, “It’s messing with the plan, it can’t be believed/ ‘Cause it’s just a hummingbird moth/ Who’s acting like a bird that thinks it’s a bee”.